The Fish Lady

 I no longer make fish.
 Well, not at the moment anyway—remember that pendulum?
 In fact, I haven’t made any quilts to sell in years.
 I only make quilts for myself, which I then submit to competitions and shows, or use for promotion for classes.
 While this has cut down on my output, it has increased my personal satisfaction with my art and has upped my visibility in the quilt art world.

 Unexpectedly, I feel I’ve discovered the balance between fine art and accessible art I was striving for when I started making fish.
-Instead of selling my art inexpensively in order to share it with people, they can either make it themselves in one of my classes, or they can see my work as it hangs in shows around the country.
+Instead of selling my art in a less expensive way in order to share it with others, I teach them how to create their own art pieces in one of my classes, or they can view my work when displayed at shows around the country.

-I may not need fish anymore, but the impact of those early, smaller pieces carries on today.
+I may not need fish anymore, but the impact of those early, smaller collages carries on today.

 NEXT WEEK: Building a Quilt Studio